 - Muscle injuries leading to muscle contractions

-- CNS-injuries with disturbances of consciousness
+- CNS injuries with disturbances of consciousness

 Additionally, secondary injuries due to falls (e.g., fractures, internal injuries) often occur.
 Current brands are injuries of the skin caused by entry and exit of current.
-In case of lightning strikes, a so-called lightning figure in the form of a fern-like branching can often be seen on the skin.
+In the case of lightning strikes, a so-called lightning figure in the form of a fern-like branching can often be seen on the skin.

 Self-protection is of top priority when treating patients in case of electric accidents.
 Before the patient can be rescued from the danger zone, the electric circuit has to be broken off.
 In cases of high voltage accidents, this has to be done by qualified personnel.
-The measures that would follow are similar to those against burns.
-Additionally, possible cardiac arrhythmias have to be treated (CPR), and potential other injuries (e.g., fractures) have to be attended appropriately (bone setting, splint).
+The measures that would follow are similar to those for burns.
+Additionally, possible cardiac arrhythmias have to be treated (CPR), and other potential injuries (e.g., fractures) have to be attended appropriately (bone setting, splint).